bbangert/Dalton/README.rst

 Dalton
 ======

-"I want you to be nice until it's time to not be nice."
+"I want you to be nice, until it's time to not be nice."
     -- Dalton, Road-House

 An httplib injection library for recording and playing back HTTP interactions.